1What type of Reinforcement Learning algorithm is Q-Learning?

 27In Dueling DQN, what does the Advantage function A(s, a) estimate?

-A.The value of the state.
+A.The importance of the state.

-B.The importance of the state.
+B.The value of the state.

 C.How much better taking action 'a' is compared to the average action in state 's'.